-The Board of Trustees of Eureka College has made available to spouses and dependent children1 of full-time employees, who have completed one year of service, education benefits (tuition waiver only) while enrolled at Eureka College, up to a maximum of eighteen (18) hours of academic credit per fall or spring semester; nine (9) hours for summer term.
+The Board of Trustees of Eureka College has made available to spouses and dependent children1 of full-time employees, who have completed one year of service, education benefits while enrolled at Eureka College, up to a maximum of eighteen (18) hours of academic credit per fall or spring semester; six (6) hours for summer term.
 Regular admissions procedures apply.
 The spouse/dependent must also apply for Financial Aid by completing the applicable Free Application for Federal Student Aid (FAFSA) form.
 State grants (i.e. IL MAP, etc.) awarded will be applied to tuition charges on the student account prior to any credit for fringe benefits being given.
-Federal grants (i.e. PELL, FSEOG, etc.) will be applied to the student account and may be used toward any course expenses incurred and/or refunded at the student's discretion.
-Federal subsidized and/or unsubsidized loans offered may be accepted or denied at the student's discretion.
-In cases where the employment relationship with the College is ended, the spouse and/or dependent child(ren) may continue receiving education benefits through the end of the current semester/term.
-In cases where the employee dies while under employment of the College, the surviving spouse and/or dependent child(ren) may continue receiving education benefits through the end of the current academic year.
+Federal grants (i.e. PELL, FSEOG, etc.) will be applied to the student account and may be used toward any course expenses incurred and/or

-1 Based on Eureka College guidelines, dependent children must meet the following criteria: Be the unmarried son, stepson, daughter, stepdaughter, or legal ward of the employee, be currently enrolled as a full-time student under the age of 24, live with the employee over 50% of the year (periods of illness, education, business, vacation, or military
+1 Based on Eureka College guidelines, dependent children must meet the following criteria: Be the unmarried son, stepson, daughter, stepdaughter, or legal ward of the employee, be currently enrolled as a full-time student under the age of 24, live with the employee over 50% of the year (periods of illness, education, business, vacation, or military service generally may be considered as residence with the employee), and receive more than 50% of their support from the employee.